-Why choose a Clinical Psychologists?
+Why choose a Clinical Psychologist?

 Clinical Psychologists are unique in that we hold a 'scientist-practitioner' approach.
 This means we have a grounding in understanding and applying evidence-based psychological approaches and extensive knowledge of research methods and analysis.
 Therefore we are able to provide psychological interventions that have been shown in clinical research to be effective at addressing psychological problems.
 We are also trained to be able to carry out and interpret neuro-psychological assessments to assess cognitive functioning.
 Our training equips us with the knowledge and experience of a range of therapeutic approaches so we can work flexibly, integrating ideas from different psychological approaches to make the therapy fit the client and their goals (and not the other way around).

 Continuous Professional Development

 It is a requirement of our profession to engage in a minimum 40 hours of CPD, as directed by the British Psychological Society.
 Workshops I attend and my own self-directed learning focuses on expanding my knowledge, skills and practice of my preferred therapeutic orientations.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.